Mega-Fi/megafi-docs/landing/docs/dex/ticks.md

 The interface handles tick math automatically - you enter prices, it converts to ticks.

-## Zone Status
+## Tick Status

-Your Liquidity Zone can be in three states:
+Your Tick can be in three states:

 ### Active (In Range)

-Current price is within your zone boundaries.
+Current price is within your tick boundaries.
 Your liquidity:
 - Participates in swaps
 - Earns fees
 - Comprises both tokens in proportion to current price